t-d-k/LibreCrypt/docs/FAQ.md

 *A:* Yes!
 LibreCrypt supports as many security tokens as you've got!

-You can even use different tokens to mount different volumes, or the same token to mount multiple volumes, all at the same time if you wish!
+You can even use different tokens to open different containers, or the same token to open multiple containers, all at the same time if you wish!

 The only caveat being that your PKCS#11 library provider may only support up to a certain number of security tokens being plugged in **at the same time** (typically this may allow up to 16 tokens to be used simultaneously)